plating, anodizing, & finishing Q&As since 1989

 - Tulsa, Oklahoma

-In order to assure your pH control in a better range, please control before your concentration of Boric Acid in the bath and adjust it at 40 to 45 grs/liter and then adjust your ph near 3.8 with sulfamic acid.
+In order to assure your pH control in a better range, please control before your concentration of Boric Acid in the bath and adjust it at 40 to 45 grs/liter and then adjust your ph near 3.8 with sulfamic acid [on eBay or Amazon affil link].
 And for roughness, be sure that your anodes be properly covered with a polypropylene bags without holes.
 If pitting continue then filter bath with carbon to assure that it hasn't organic contamination and be sure of dipping parts without current for at least of 3 to 6 seconds, then switch on rectifier.Jesus Fernandez

 HELLO I'M A TEACHER at the university,and I work in my search at the pitting corrosion of all metal (nickel,first) can you send me any papers (article) glad to talk to you.
 Thank you veryDJELTI REDOUANE